 ACE buys into Bay FM in Geelong, Sun FM and 3SR in Shepparton and 2WL (later to become Wave FM) in Wollongong.
 Geoff and Helen Handbury begin to take an equity position in the Victorian stations starting at 5% and by 1994 it had grown to 50%.

-Rowly and Judy Paterson acquire the remaining 50% of ACE Radio giving the two families 100% of the company.
-During the next year the minority position held in Sun FM and 3SR are sold and an offer for the 50% holding in Bay FM is accepted.
+Geoff and Helen Handbury acquire the remaining 50% of ACE Radio giving them 100% of the company.
+During the following year the minority position held in Sun FM and 3SR is sold and an offer from Grant Broadcasters for the 50% holding in Bay FM is accepted.

 Mixx FM begins broadcasting in Horsham, our first FM radio station.
 Mixx FM begins broadcasting in Swan Hill.
 Mixx FM begins broadcasting in Colac.Mixx FM Horsham begins re-broadcasting on a separate frequency in Ararat.

 Mixx FM Swan Hill begins re-broadcasting on a separate frequency in Kerang.
 Weekly Advertiser newspaper begins publishing in Horsham, distributing throughout the Wimmera Grampians area.